 |Adjust the height of the prop depending on the light in the room and orient your tablet vertically or horizontally as needed.|

-PS -- Now you need a bag to put that in!
+PS -- Thanks for reading to the end.
+Of course, now you need a bag to put your new Tablet Case in!

 Try the 3-10 Tote or the Lined Canvas Tote sewn in coordinating fabric for a perfect set.